tektoncd/pipeline/pkg/stepper/test_data/tests/task_override_steps/README.md

-## Task override all steps
+## Task inline individual steps and override

-This example shows how to reuse all the steps inside a Task and we can do some overrides such as adding environment variables and volume mounts.
+This example shows how to reuse individual steps from a Task which can then be interleaved with custom tasks - plus each step can have its properties changed.

-e.g. see the use of **MY_VAR**
+* adding an extra **MY_VAR** environment variable to the **write-digest** step
+* adding an extra step **my-custom-step** before the reused **digest-to-results** step